-1.5.1 The Development Framework has been prepared by Milton Keynes Council, in consultation with other stakeholders and the main landowner interests.
-They have provided technical and supporting information to provide the basis for the Development Framework.

-- 1.5.2 A Local Stakeholder Group has been established to facilitate engagement on the Framework and on future stages of the development process. - 1.5.3 There has been an ongoing process of engagement with the local community and landowners/developers and service providers in the preparation of the Draft Development Framework. - 1.5.4 Two workshops were held in October 2018 with the Local Stakeholder Group in order to understand their vision and objectives for MKE, with a number of conceptual plans and ideas discussed.
+- 1.4.1 The Development Framework has been prepared by Milton Keynes Council, in consultation with other stakeholders and the main landowner interests.
+They have provided technical and supporting information to provide the basis for the Development Framework. - 1.4.2 A Local Stakeholder Group has been established to facilitate engagement on the Framework and on future stages of the development process. - 1.4.3 There has been an ongoing process of engagement with the local community and landowners/developers and service providers in the preparation of the Draft Development Framework. - 1.4.4 Two workshops were held in October 2018 with the Local Stakeholder Group in order to understand their vision and objectives for MKE, with a number of conceptual plans and ideas discussed.
 A further meeting of the stakeholder group took place on 19th December 2018 to further evolve the vision and objectives.

-Status of Development Framework 1.6
+1.5 Status of Development Framework

-- 1.6.1 The Development Framework will be adopted as a Supplementary Planning Document (SPD).
-The Development Framework accords with Plan:MK and the National Planning Policy Framework. - 1.6.2 It has been prepared according to the Town and Country Planning (Local Planning) (England)

-Regulations 2012.
-These regulations require that the SPD is subject to public consultation.
-Public consultation was carried out between August and October 2019.

-1.6.3 The Development Framework supports the implementation of Policy SD12 and other relevant policies within Plan:MK.
+- 1.5.1 The Development Framework will be adopted as a Supplementary Planning Document (SPD).
+The Development Framework accords with Plan:MK and the National Planning Policy Framework. - 1.5.2 It has been prepared according to the Town and Country Planning (Local Planning) (England) Regulations 2012.
+These regulations require that the SPD is subject to public consultation. - 1.5.3 The Development Framework supports the implementation of Policy SD12 and other relevant policies within Plan:MK.
 As an SPD, the Development Framework would be an important material consideration in the determination of future planning applications for the development of MKE SUE.

-Planning Policy Background
+1.6 Planning Policy Background